 What are Trading Securities?

-Trading securities are securities that have been purchased by a company for the purposes of realizing a short-term profit.
+Trading securities are securities purchased by a company for the purpose of realizing a short-term profit.
 Companies do not intend to hold such securities for a long period of time; thus, they will only invest if they believe they have a good chance of being compensated for the risk they are taking.
 A company may choose to speculate on various debt or equity securities if it identifies an undervalued security and wants to capitalize upon the opportunity.